- Administration and staff

 NURS 6550: Family Centered Nursing of Children Theory

 NURS 6551: Advanced Nursing Care of Children and Families

 NURS 8010: Health Equity, Health Disparities, and Vulnerable Populations

-The focus of my program of research is to advance health equity for vulnerable adolescents and young adults with chronic illnesses including sickle cell disease.
-Using community based participatory research (CBPR) and qualitative research methods I engage the community and recipients of interventions in developing, implementing, and evaluating interventions that optimize self-management behaviors and health care transition readiness.
-My research interests include spirituality and health in adolescents, self-management of chronic conditions, health disparities and equity, qualitative research, and community based participatory research.
+Dr. Clayton-Jones is a community engaged scholar.
+The aim of her program of research is to advance health and health care equity for adolescents and young adults living with chronic illnesses.
+Using community based participatory research (CBPR) and qualitative research methods, she engages the community and recipients of interventions in developing, implementing, and evaluating interventions that optimize self-management behaviors and health care transition readiness.
+Dr. Clayton Jones’s research interests include self-management of chronic conditions to include sickle cell disease, health disparities and equity, spirituality and health in adolescents, qualitative research, and community based participatory research.